Ruptured Breast Implants

 Diagnosing Implant Rupture

 When saline breast implants rupture, they deflate rather quickly and produce noticeable volume loss as well as an abnormal appearance.
-Other types of implants, including silicone gel-filled and gummy bear implants, usually require an MRI to confirm implant failure because the ruptures are often asymptomatic.
+Other types of implants, including silicone gel-filled and gummy bear implants, usually require an MRI to confirm breast implant deflation because the ruptures are often asymptomatic.

 Symptoms of Implant Rupture